 Research has shown that lemongrass essential oil can be used to treat herpes simplex virus type one (HSP1).
 HSP1 causes cold sores.
 The essential oil is used to treat the sores as they start developing as well as when they have already formed.
 Lemongrass essential oil is used in treating shingles and also warts on feet, face, hand, and other forms of warts.

 Clove Essential Oil

-Clove oil is enriched with carvacrol, thymol, eugenol, cinnamonldehyde and other substances that help in treating warts.
+Clove oil is enriched with carvacrol, thymol, eugenol, cinnamaldehyde and other substances that help in treating warts.
 These compounds contribute to its antiviral, antibacterial, anti-inflammatory, and antifungal properties.
-This makes an effective essential oil in eradicating warts by killing the human papilloma virus.
+This makes an effective essential oil in eradicating warts by killing the human papillomavirus.
 Its antibacterial and antifungal properties protect the wound from infections as well as fastening the healing process.

 Also, clove essential oil has anesthetic properties that are helpful, especially if you have painful warts on your feet and cannot walk comfortably.
 Its anti-inflammatory properties make it essential in healing skin conditions such as eczema and psoriasis.